Scenic Day Mushing Tour

 Next, head outside to meet our friendly Alaskan Huskies.
 Play with them and take photos while we explain why we use this kind of dog and where they came from.

-Price: $125/person.
 People of all ages pay the same price.
-There are no discounts for children or military.
-Non-ambulatory children may be free.
-Call or email for details.
+There are no discounts for military or children*.